Somali cuisine

-Somali cuisine is the traditional cuisine of Somalis from the Horn of Africa.
-Somali cuisine does have moderate foreign influence from different countries mainly due to trade but traditionally also varies from region to region due to the expansive landmass Somalis inhabit with traditions varying in different regions which makes it a fusion of differing Somali culinary traditions.
-It is the product of Somalia's tradition of trade and commerce.
-Some notable Somali delicacies include Kimis/Sabaayad, Canjeero/Lahoh, Xalwo (Halwa), Sambuusa (Samosa), Bariis Iskukaris, and Muqmad/Odkac.
+Somali cuisine is characterized by aromatic spices and robust flavors, reflecting a distinctive blend of rich regional traditions and the influences of expansive trade networks established by Somali merchants, whose long monopoly on spices such as cinnamon has indelibly shaped its flavor profile.
+In recent years, Somali culinary traditions have gained increasing international recognition, with Somali-American chefs such as Ifrah Ahmed and Hawa Hassan drawing significant attention, a Somali restaurantaur earning a Best Small Business Person in the United States, and London establishments like Al Kahf and Sabiib emerging as popular destinations among food enthusiasts.

+Some notable Somali specialties include kimis / sabaayad, canjeero / laxoox, xalwo (halwa), sambuusa (samosa), bariis iskukaris, and muqmad / oodkac.

-Pork consumption is forbidden to Muslims in Somalia, in accordance with Sharia, the Islamic law.
-Among the Somali people, most clans have a taboo against the consumption of fish, and do not intermarry with the few occupational clans that do eat it.
+Pork consumption is forbidden in Somalia in accordance with sharia, as the vast majority of the population are Muslims.

 Breakfast

-Breakfast (Quraac) is an important meal for Somalis, who often start the day with Somali style tea (shaah/shaax) or coffee (qaxwa).
-The tea, brewed from black tea leaves, can be served regularly as-is (shaah rinji or shaah bigays); but it can be also flavoured with spices such as ginger, cardamom and cinnamon (though black pepper is not used unlike other spiced teas) while milk is added after the brewing instead of during it; this is known as shaah cadeys.
+Breakfast (quraac) is an important meal for Somalis, who often start the day with Somali-style tea (shaah/shaax) or coffee (qahwa).
+The tea, brewed from black tea leaves, can be served regularly as-is (shaah rinji or shaah bigays).
+It can be also flavoured with spices such as ginger, cardamom and cinnamon (though black pepper is not used, unlike other spiced teas), while milk is added after the brewing instead of during it; this is known as shaah cadeeys.

-The main dish is typically a pancake-like bread called a canjeero or lahoh originating in Somalia and is eaten in different ways.
-It is often eaten along with Honey and Ghee /Olive oil/Sesame oil and washed down with a cup of Tea.
-It may also be broken into small pieces with Somali Ghee (Subag) and sugar.
-For children, it is mixed with tea and Sesame oil/Olive oil (Macsaro) until mushy.
-Typically there may be a side dish of liver (usually beef), goat meat (hilib ari), diced beef cooked in a bed of soup (suqaar), or odkac, which consists of small dried pieces of beef, goat or camel meat, boiled in ghee.
-Different from Ethiopian Injera, Somali Canjeero is smaller, thinner and sweeter.
-It might also be eaten with a stew (Maraq) or soup.
+The main dish is typically a pancake-like bread called a canjeero or laxoox originating in Somalia and is eaten in different ways.
+It is often eaten along with honey and ghee, olive oil, or sesame oil, and washed down with a cup of tea.
+It may also be broken into small pieces with Somali ghee (subag) and sugar.
+For children, it is mixed with tea and sesame oil or olive oil (macsaro) until mushy.
+Typically, there is a side dish of liver (usually beef), goat meat (hilib ari), diced beef and sometimes kidneys (kiliyo) cooked in a bed of soup (suqaar), or oodkac / muqmad, which consists of small dried pieces of beef, goat or camel meat, boiled in ghee.
+Different from Ethiopian injera, Somali canjeero is smaller, thinner and sweeter.
+It might also be eaten with a stew (maraq) or soup.